xeyalDasdemirov/AmazonMWAA/README.md

-6. Dag file is added to the dag folder in the repo, update your S3 buckets, folders, AWS accounts and add to the DAG folder in S3.
+6. Dag file is added to the dag folder in the repo, update your S3 buckets, folders, AWS accounts and add dag file to the DAG folder in S3.